weireweire/mover/README.md

 ### Some keys take no effect.
 Check if there is a keybinding conflict.

-### What about the origin alt function?
+### What about the original alt function?
-Most origin alt funtion take effect by press in sequence rather than combination.
+Most original alt funtion take effect by press in sequence rather than combination.